Plan authoring sites for cross-site publishing in SharePoint Server

 You can use variations and translation with a Pages library to create multilingual content.

 You can use the Approval workflow to route Pages library content for review and approval.
-The search system will not index pages that are not approved for publishing because they are not marked as major versions until they are published.
+The search system won't index pages that aren't approved for publishing because they aren't marked as major versions until they're published.

 You can use scheduling to specify when content will be available.
-The search system will not index pages that have not been scheduled for publishing.
-This is because pages are not marked as major versions until they are published.
+The search system won't index pages that haven't been scheduled for publishing.
+This restriction on indexing is because pages aren't marked as major versions until they're published.

 How many Pages libraries do you have to have?